descostesn/BioinformaticSkills/README.md

 ### Code and Jobs

 I am making use of R and Bioconductor extensively.
-All my scripts are structured in the following manner:
+Most of my scripts are structured in the following manner:

   1. A brief description and the date (MM/YYYY) of development.
   2. A parameter section with a description of each argument used